-Agile methods have been around since 2001 with the Agile Manifesto publication.
+Agile methods and agile sprint cycles have been around since 2001 with the Agile Manifesto publication.

-There is a common perception that agile methodologies only apply to software development companies.
+There is a common perception that agile methodologies only apply to software development companies since software engineering departments quickly embraced this way of working.

-In this blog post, we will cover 3 reasons agile is great for IT infrastructure.
+In this blog post, we will cover three reasons agile is excellent for IT infrastructure development cycles.

 What is the Agile Manifesto?